KyryloTaher/phylogen/README.md

 ## Usage

-Run the Streamlit application:
+Run the script:

 ```
-streamlit run streamlit_app.py
+python phylogen.py
 ```

-Provide your NCBI API key and a taxon name (e.g. `Potyvirus`).
-The app will produce several downloadable files which are also bundled into a single zip
+The program will prompt for your NCBI API key and a taxon name (e.g. `Potyvirus`).
-archive:
+It produces several files which are also bundled into a single zip archive:

 - `<Taxon_Name>.fasta` – all sequences with isolate, host, country,
   collection date and release date in the headers.
 Metadata is gathered from